-The admissions profile for full admission to GOAL is as follows (all programs except Nursing):
+The admissions profile for full admission to the Degree Completion Program (DCP) is as follows (all programs except Nursing and Elementary Education):

 - Completion of the admissions application and receipt of official transcripts from all colleges and universities previously attended.
-The application fee of $25 is waived when the application is completed online.
+There is no application fee.

-- At least 60 transferable semester hours in an academic curricular area from a regionally accredited institution approved by Gardner-Webb University for inclusion in the GOAL program.
+- About 60 transferable semester hours in an academic curricular area from a regionally accredited institution approved by Gardner-Webb University for inclusion in the Degree Completion Program.
 The maximum number of hours that can be transferred from a two-year institution is 64 and from a four-year institution is 96.

 - All transfer work completed at an accredited college and/or university will be considered for transfer at full value, assuming the courses are passed with a grade of “C” or better (2.00) provided they are comparable to Gardner-Webb University curriculum.

 - Completion of specific prerequisite course work as required by the department of the chosen major.
-These prerequisite courses are listed under each major in the GOAL catalog.
+These prerequisite courses are listed under each major in the DCP catalog.

-- Complete a pre-registration call with your admissions counselor to discuss course delivery options, financial aid opportunities, tuition, method of payment, textbook purchases, the CMP 201 online proficiency course and any additional program questions.
+- Complete a pre-registration discussion with an admissions counselor to discuss course delivery options, financial aid opportunities, tuition, method of payment, textbook purchases, and any additional program questions.

-- The prospective student completes the admissions application (either online or a hard copy) and forwards it to the GOAL Enrollment Office.
-Concurrently, the student requests official transcripts from all colleges previously attended to be sent to the GOAL Admissions Office.
+- The prospective student completes the admissions application (either online or a hard copy) and forwards it to the DCP Enrollment Office.
+Concurrently, the student requests official transcripts from all colleges previously attended to be sent to the DCP Admissions Office.

 - Upon receipt of all the above information, the folder is forwarded to the Transcript Evaluation Officer of the University for analysis of transfer credits.

-- Upon completion of this analysis, the Assistant Vice President of GOAL Admissions determines student eligibility for the program based on admissions criteria.
-Any exceptions to the academic admissions criteria must be approved by the Assistant Provost for Adult and Continuing Education.
+- Upon completion of this analysis, the Assistant Vice President of DCP Enrollment Management determines student eligibility for the program based on admissions criteria.
+Any exceptions to the academic admissions criteria must be approved by the Associate Provost for Adult and Distance Education.
 Students may be fully accepted or accepted with stated conditions.
-The Assistant Vice President of GOAL Admissions will forward a letter of full acceptance, acceptance with conditions, or deferral to a future term, along with a copy of the transcript evaluation to the applicant.
+The Assistant Vice President of DCP Admissions will forward a letter of full acceptance, acceptance with conditions, or deferral to a future term, along with a copy of the transcript evaluation to the applicant.

-- The admissions counselor will make the pre-registration call to the student to discuss course delivery options, financial aid opportunities, tuition, method of payment, textbook purchases, the CMP 201 online proficiency course and any additional program questions.
+- The admissions counselor will make the pre-registration call to the student to discuss course delivery options, financial aid opportunities, tuition, method of payment, textbook purchases, and any additional program questions.

-Students may enter at the beginning of any semester or summer term.
+Students may enter at the beginning of any semester or Minimester.
 While there is no application deadline, typically two weeks are needed to process an application.